The phase of the electromagnetic form factor of the pion: Real data analysis

 With these results, the isovector phase-shift is shown in \cref{fig:PhaseShift}.
 This compares to the $\delta_1^1(s)$ phase-shift below the first relevant inelasticity opening at $\sqrt{s}=m_{\omega} +m_{\pi^0}$.
-The plot shows the comparison to the Madrid phase~\cite{Garcia-Martin:2011iqs}.
-We find very similar results, with an average deviation of $1.9\sigma$, while some points exhibit larger tensions at the $2\sigma$ level (coming mainly from the regions below $\sqrt{s}<420$~MeV and $\sqrt{s}>740$~MeV) or even at the $3\sigma$ level (for the region above $870$~MeV).
-Noteworthy, a recent reanalysis based on Roy equations and accounting for the information of the form factor~\cite{Colangelo:2018mtw} suggests a value for the phase-shift at the matching point of $\delta_1^1(0.8~\textrm{GeV})=110.4(7)^{\circ}$, which is in good agreement with ours, $110.1(3)^{\circ}$, yet $3\sigma$ away from the Madrid result, $108.6(6)^{\circ}$.
-This shows the nice performance of the current method and capabilities of the vector form factor data to constraint the phase of the form factor from the modulus dispersion relation.
+The plot shows the comparison to the Madrid~\cite{Garcia-Martin:2011iqs} and Bern~\cite{Colangelo:2018mtw,Colangelo:2020lcg} phases (which are, overall, not overlapping).
+At this level of precision, the systematics stemming from the extrapolation down to threshold become relevant.
+These are discussed in \cref{app:syst} and are notoriously constrained by the sum rule.
+Still, they are especially relevant at low energies, where these dominate and cannot compete in precision with Refs.~\cite{Garcia-Martin:2011iqs,Colangelo:2018mtw,Colangelo:2020lcg}.
+Additional systematics from the impact of potential zeros require a separate study and are discussed in \cref{app:zeros}.
+The corresponding error band is shown in \cref{fig:PhaseShift}.
+Overall, we observe a good agreement with both phases, with an average deviation of about $2\sigma$ for both cases that reduces below the 1$\sigma$ level when accounting for systematics.
+Noteworthy, our results align better at high-energies with the Bern phase, that features an up-to-date analysis of $e^+e^-\to\pi^+\pi^-$ data.
+This is reflected in their value at the matching point, $\delta_1^1(0.8~\textrm{GeV})=110.4(7)^{\circ}$, which is in good agreement with ours, $110.1(3)^{\circ}$, yet $3\sigma$ away from the Madrid result, $108.6(6)^{\circ}$.
 To put our results on a firmer ground, it would be interesting to take advantage of the densely populated datasets to evaluate the integrals numerically without resorting to an interpolation method.
-While this seems plausible above $\sqrt{s}= 500$~MeV, it would require a dedicated effort in the region below, which goes beyond the scope of this work.
+While this seems plausible above $\sqrt{s}= 500$~MeV (see \cref{app:syst}), it would require a dedicated effort in the region below, which goes beyond the scope of this work.

-The results from \cref{sec:FFphase} for the real and imaginary parts of the form factor can be used together with previous results to subtract the isovector form factor and to obtain the octet form factor.\footnote{In practice, it is simpler to use $\delta_Q$ and the phase difference, $\delta_Q-\delta_3$, which is less noisy} We show our results in \cref{fig:octetfigs}.
+The results from \cref{sec:FFphase} for the real and imaginary parts of the form factor can be used together with previous results to subtract the isovector form factor and to obtain the octet form factor.\footnote{In practice, it is simpler to use $\delta_Q$ and the phase difference, $\delta_Q-\delta_3$, which is less noisy.} We show our results in \cref{fig:octetfigs}.
 We emphasize that our results are not reliable much above 1~GeV, since our model lacks the $\rho',\omega'$ contributions, that cannot be obtained from data in contrast to the narrow $\omega,\phi$ resonances.